ASCOD 2: Variants

-Latvian variant
+ASCOD Hunter

 Selection

 The Latvian Army operates the British CVR(T) which was purchased second hand (including the FV103, FV104 and FV107).
 The first were received in September 2015 with some minimal upgrades, and the rest of the vehicles were delivered from 2016 to early 2020.

 Following the full-scale invasion of Ukraine in 2022, the Latvian authorities have been looking for a successor to the CVR(T) as it lacks some necessary technologies for the modern battlefield, and also as Latvia would like to support Ukraine with its existing armoured vehicles.
 The supply of the CVR(T) to Ukraine was confirmed in September 2024.

 The vehicles that were presented to Latvia and tested by its army include the ASCOD 2, the CV90, the K21 and the Otokar Tulpar.
 In March 2024, following the testing phase, leaks coming from South Korea suggested that the K21 demonstrated the best performances, and that it would likely be selected by Latvia.
 In November 2024, the Latvian ministry of defence selected the ASCOD 2 for its future IFV.

 A first contract for 42 vehicles was signed in January 2025 estimated at a value of €373 million (including a logistics support package).
 In June 2025, the Latvian parliament approved the purchase of a second batch of 42 additional vehicles.